Yuta Watanabe: Freshman

-On November 14, 2014, Watanabe made his debut for George Washington, against Grambling State, finishing with eight points, seven rebounds and a block in 20 minutes, contributing to the team's largest win since 1999 with 92–40.
+On November 14, 2014, Watanabe made his debut for George Washington, against Grambling State, finishing with eight points, seven rebounds and a block in 20 minutes, contributing to the team's 92–40 win, its largest win since 1999.
 On December 12, Watanabe was named Atlantic 10 Rookie of the Week after averaging 9.0 points and 4.7 rebounds in three games as he helped the team win the 2014 Diamond Head Classic crown.
 Watanabe hit a key three-pointer with 3 minutes and 32 seconds remaining to upset Wichita State with a 60–54 win on December 25.
 On March 7, he set a career-high 21 points, knocking down seven 3-pointers, against Massachusetts.
-On March 9, Watanabe earned his second Atlantic 10 Rookie of the Week honor, becoming the first player to earn multiple Rookie of the Week awards in the same season since Lasan Kromah earned three in 2009–10.
-He led the Colonials to a 2–0 final week of the Atlantic 10 regular season with a team-best 13.5 points on 53 percent shooting, including 64 percent behind the arc, along with 5.0 rebounds and 2.0 assists.
+On March 9, Watanabe earned his second Atlantic 10 Rookie of the Week honor, becoming the first to earn multiple Rookie of the Week awards in the same season since Lasan Kromah earned three in 2009–10.
+He led the Colonials to a 2–0 final week of the Atlantic 10 regular season with a team-best 13.5 points on 53 percent shooting, including 64 percent behind the arc, along with five rebounds and two assists.

 As a freshman, Watanabe was a key bench player and an instrumental element on the Colonials' rotation.
 He was often awarded playing time in late-game situations.
 Head coach Mike Lonergan said, "With Yuta, we have scoring off the bench.
 If I start Yuta, we have no scoring off the bench at all."

 Sophomore

 On March 5, 2016, Watanabe posted career-highs in scoring and assists with 22 points and six assists in George Washington's 87–80 loss to Davidson.
-On March 31, Watanabe logged a team-high 19 points and a career-high four blocks as George Washington won the 2016 National Invitation Tournament with a 76–60 win over Valparaiso.
+On March 31, he logged a team-high 19 points and a career-high four blocks as George Washington won the 2016 National Invitation Tournament with a 76–60 win over Valparaiso.
 It was the first time in program history the team won a postseason championship.

-Overall, Watanabe was the leading shot blocker for the Colonials with 40 blocks, ranking second in the Atlantic 10.
-His 8.4 points per game average was the fifth-best on the team.
+Overall, Watanabe was the team's leader in blocked shots with 40, ranking second in the Atlantic 10.
+His 8.4 points per game was the fifth best on the team.

 Junior

-On November 15, 2016, Watanabe logged his first double-double with 13 points and 12 rebounds in a 77–75 victory against Siena.
+On November 15, 2016, Watanabe logged his first double-double with 13 points and 12 rebounds in a 77–75 victory over Siena.
 On January 8, 2017, he had a career-high three steals in a game against Richmond.
 Watanabe scored a season-high 21 points in an 80–71 loss against Illinois on March 20.

-As a junior, Watanabe was the second-leading scorer at George Washington with 12.2 points per game.
+As a junior, Watanabe was the second-leading scorer at George Washington at 12.2 points per game.
 He was also named to the Atlantic 10 All-Defensive Team.